 Here’s the current list of who’s open as of January 18th, 2018:

 Hotels, resorts, and villas on Tortola, Virgin Gorda, and the smaller islands in the British Virgin Islands were hit hard by Irma.
 Most, however, have vowed to rebuild, and many such as the Sugar Mill Hotel are now open.
-Myetts is open have indicated they will be ready in time for the upcoming season.
+Myetts is open and has indicated they will be ready in time for the upcoming season.
 Other resorts, most notably, The Bitter End Yacht Club and Peter Island Resort have announced that they will not be operational this season.

 Scrub Island Resort just posted the following update on their blog.
 They said, “Since hurricanes, Irma and Maria hit in September, the resort has been in major cleanup mode.
-It took a Herculean effort to clear landscape, remove debris from our beaches and to begin the repairs.
+It took a Herculean effort to clear the landscape, remove debris from our beaches, and begin the repairs.
 The lion’s share of the work was completed by our employees who were delighted to get back to work and be a part of the progress.
 It was amazing to see how well our buildings survived the storms.
 While there were a few cases of roof damage and broken windows, Marina Village and our villas are looking great!
 Our open-air restaurant, Tierra!
 Tierra!, was structurally damaged, but that is the only part of the resort that will need to be rebuilt.”

 From Myetts in Cane Garden Bay to the Soggy Dollar Bar on Jost Van Dyke to Brandywine Estate in the East End, the BVI boasts some of the best restaurants and beach bars in the Caribbean.
-Many of the British Virgin Islands’ restaurants are now open or plan to reopen soon for tourists both on land and on sea.
+Many of the British Virgin Islands’ restaurants are now open or plan to reopen soon for tourists both on land and at sea.